Jon Klassen: Career

-In 2005, he made an animated short with Daniel Rodrigues, An Eye for Annai.
-He worked on animation of the feature films Kung Fu Panda (2008) and Coraline (2009) and he was art director for the 2009 animated music video of "I'll Go Crazy If I Don't Go Crazy Tonight" by U2.
+In 2005, Klassen made an animated short with Daniel Rodrigues, An Eye for Annai.
+He subsequently worked as an animator for the feature films Kung Fu Panda (2008) and Coraline (2009) and served as art director for the 2009 animated music video of "I'll Go Crazy If I Don't Go Crazy Tonight" by U2.

 In 2010, Klassen achieved international recognition when he was awarded the Governor General's Award for English-language children's illustration for his work on the picture book Cats' Night Out, written by Carolyn Stutson.
 He also illustrated The Mysterious Howling by Maryrose Wood, the first novel in a HarperCollins series called The Incorrigible Children of Ashton Place along with the second and third, and the first edition hardcover of the fourth novel in the series.

 His first solo picture book was I Want My Hat Back, published by Candlewick Press in September 2011.
 It features a bear looking for his hat, who finally finds it and then off-page eats the rabbit who stole it.
 The New York Times Book Review named it one of the "10 Best Illustrated Children's Books for 2011".
 The book was published in September by Candlewick Press.
 Klassen said of the ending, which has been called a "subversive risk", that "there was no other way for it to end".
 It achieved considerable commercial success, and even became an internet meme when people started "posting their own versions of the story".
 Pamela Paul praised the book in review for The New York Times: "it is a wonderful and astonishing thing, the kind of book that makes child laugh and adult chuckle, and both smile in appreciation ... [it is] a charmingly wicked little book and the debut of a promising writer-illustrator talent."
 According to the Chicago Tribune, "the joy of this book lies in figuring out the explicit plot from the implicit details in the pictures."
 There has been some discussion of the ending, however: is it appropriate in a children's book that one character kills another without repercussion?
 A bookseller, who "need[ed] to go on record as saying I LOVE this book", reported that some customers love it until they turn the last pages.
 It was a runner-up for the American Geisel Award (books for beginning readers) and made the Greenaway shortlist.